torrejonv/teranode/docs/networkConsensusRules.md

 This allows nodes to reach consensus on behavioural limits of the network.
 This limit is set to a large multiple of typical demand.

-The UBSV Node system will be unbounded, so the block size limit will be purely economic, and the system will be capable of adding blocks of any size to the blockchain.
+The Teranode Node system will be unbounded, so the block size limit will be purely economic, and the system will be capable of adding blocks of any size to the blockchain.

 ### Block Subsidy Rule: